gatewaycash/gateway/modules/api-docs/source/index.html.md

 YES | `password` | A unique and strong password to protect your new account

 <aside class="notice">
 Please provide your Bitcoin Cash address in CashAddress format.
-I it is given in any other format, it will be translated prior to being stored in the database.
+If it is given in any other format, it will be translated prior to being stored in the database.
 If we can't understand your address, we can't pay you!
 </aside>